 leaving us with all His possessions.
 He owns the entire universe, and He owns

 inherited His entire creation.
-Paul speaks about this in Gal 4,1-7, about a
+However, Paul speaks about this in Gal 4,1-7, about a

-son who was born a prince in a kingdom, though he could not take possession of
+son who was born a prince of a kingdom, who could not take possession of

-it immediately because of his youth, but had to mature into it.
-When he grows
+it immediately because of his youth, but had to mature into it, and when he grows

 to become a man, then he can rule the kingdom.
 Jesus has died and we have

-inherited His kingdom; He has also risen from the dead, but that does not
+inherited His kingdom; He has also risen from the dead, and we will reign with Him.
+See also:

 Heb 9,15-18